fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Description

-Create a diagonal array or extract the diagonal elements of an array
+Computes the outer product of two vectors

 ### Syntax